casper-network/docs/source/docs/casper/dapp-dev-guide/session-code/session-code.md

 Once the session code is compiled you can deploy it on a Casper Network.

 ## Deploying the Session Code
-Before you deploy the session code to the Mainnet or Testnet, you can do a trial run on the a local network using NCTL.
-For more information on how to build an NCTL network, see [Local Network Testing](../setup-nctl.md).
+Before you deploy the session code to the Mainnet or Testnet, you can do a trial run on the a local network using [NCTL](../setup-nctl.md).

 You can deploy the session code on the Testnet using the following command: